JuliaDynamics/ABMFrameworksComparison/README.md

 - **Forest fire**, provides comparisons for cellular automata type ABMs (i.e. when agents do not move and every location in space contains exactly one agent).
 NOTE: The Agents.jl implementation of this model has been changed in v4.0 to be directly comparable to Mesa and NetLogo.
 As a consequence it no longer follows the [original rule-set](https://en.wikipedia.org/wiki/Forest-fire_model).
 - **Schelling's-segregation-model**, an additional `GridSpace` model to compare with MASON.
 Simpler rules than Wolf Sheep Grass.

+## How to run the benchmarks locally

+To do this you can run the `runall.sh` file with `bash runall.sh`.
+It is easier to run the file with a Linux OS, but you can emulate the same behaviour on other systems.
+The requirements to do so are:

+- To run the file on a bash shell;
+- To install the tested frameworks (except for Mason which is already provided);
+- To make the commands `julia`, `python`, `java` and `javac` available from the shell and to have the GNU Parallel tool available;
+- To Move the folder where NetLogo is installed inside the folder where the Netlogo benchmarks reside and rename it as `netlogo`.

 ## Contributions from other Frameworks

 We welcome improvements from other framework contributors, either with new code that beats the implementation provided here with updated improvements from your framework's development process.